-The LM22675 device is a step down dc-to-dc regulator.
-It is typically used to convert a higher dc voltage to a lower dc voltage with a maximum output current of 1 A. [Detailed Design Procedure](#) can be used to select components for the LM22675 device.
-Alternately, the WEBENCH® software may be used to generate complete designs.
-When generating a design, the WEBENCH® software utilizes iterative design procedure and accesses comprehensive databases of components.
+The LM22677 is a step-down dc-to-dc regulator.
+It is typically used to convert a higher dc voltage to a lower dc voltage with a maximum output current of 5 A. The [Detailed Design Procedure](#) can be used to select components for the LM22677.
+Alternately, the WEBENCH software may be used to generate complete designs.

+When generating a design, the WEBENCH software utilizes iterative design procedures and accesses comprehensive databases of components.
 Go to [WEBENCH Designer](#) for more details.
-This section presents a simplified discussion of the design process.